Danner Panorama Mid Review

 Verdict

-These Panorama Mid boots definitely take their design cues from classic hiking boots, but they reinterpret this in a truly modern way.
+These Panorama Mid boots definitely take their design cues from classic hiking boots, but they reinterpret this in a truly modern way which is why we rated them so highly in our best waterproof hiking shoes round up.
 We love their minimalist, but still modern styling and, whilst they did have a bit of breaking in period, they have become exceptionally comfortable.
 Danner offer these boots in a wide range of sizes and in two widths too.
 We have no hesitation in recommending these boots.

 Compare to Similar Products